-Contact your mortgage loan officer to learn more about getting a mortgage.
+Contact a mortgage loan officer to learn more about getting started.

 VA loans can be used to buy a new house, refinance existing loans, or to use the equity in your home to pay for school, home improvements, or other needs.